FALL SALE on Merchandise!

 Branched Oak encompasses 5,595 acres, and includes the largest lake in eastern Nebraska with 1,800 acres of water.
 Camping and RV parking options include Full Hookups, Electric Plus, Electric, Basic and Primitive camping.
 Branched Oak also offers a wide variety of attractions including a marina, two beaches, hiking trails and an equestrian campground.

 And it is an ideal location for AKC Tracking Tests!
 In fact the Cornhusker Kennel Club of Lincoln has conducted Tracking Tests at Branched Oak for many years.
-We are extremely excited to have this great location serve once again as the grounds for the 2025 AKC Tracking Invitational.

 Return to Top ———–>>